Christopher Morel Preview, Player Props: Cubs vs. Braves

-On Tuesday, Christopher Morel (hitting .171 in his past 10 games) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 7:20 PM ET.
+Christopher Morel -- batting .195 with a double, three home runs, five walks and three RBI in his past 10 games -- will be in action for the Chicago Cubs against the Atlanta Braves, with Darius Vines on the mound, on September 27 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+He had a one-hit showing in his last game (1-for-4) against the Braves.

 Sportsbook Promo Codes